rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 The application layer could also be seen as the service layer of your application.
 It can contain service classes that help with executing business rules on aggregates in your domain layer.
-It will load an aggregate from the domain repository, run an operation on the aggregate and if the operation was successful persist the aggregate again.
-The application layer can also handle the collecting and dispatching of domain events so other system can listen in on the changes that have happened in your domain.
+It will load an aggregate from the domain repository, run an operation on the aggregate and if the operation was successful, persist the aggregate again.
+The application layer can also handle the collecting and dispatching of domain events so other systems can listen in on the changes that have happened in your domain.

-The only rule to keep here is that it only depends on code in the domain layer and itself.
-If communication with an outside system is needed the application layer can supply an interface and dto's that can be implemented in the infrastructure layer.
-This way the application layer stays in control of the protocol and can be tested without the outside system.
-For testing the application layer you can either make use of unit tests or acceptance tests.
+The only rule to keep here is that the application code only depends on code in the domain and application layer.
+If communication with an outside system is needed the application layer can supply an interface and dto's objects that can be implemented in the infrastructure layer.
+By doing so the application layer stays in control of the protocol and can be tested without the outside systems present.
+If you want to test application layer you can either make use of unit or acceptance tests.

 > There is no single way to build an application layer.
 You can make one of from service classes but you could also use
 > commands and command handlers, usecase classes or any other pattern that fits your needs.

 ## Infrastructure layer

-Most applications have to communicate with external systems like databases, message queue's and API's.
-These systems can make the testing of you application very hard if you don't separate them from you application and domain layer.
+Most applications have to communicate with external systems like databases, message queue's, API's and so on.
+These systems can make testing your application and domain layer very hard, if you don't separate them properly from these layers.

-The infrastructure layer has any code that handles for example the following tasks:
+The infrastructure layer has any code that handles as example, the following tasks:

 - Handing HTTP requests
 - Talking to external API's
 - Sending emails and notifications
 - Persisting data in the database
+- And many more...

-Separating these things from your application layer and domain layer enables you to test these without these layers present.
-For example you have an API client that communicates with a newsletter provider.
-Because the implementation is separated from your application you will now be able to write integration tests for this library testing if it's communicating with the provider properly.
+Separating these tasks from your domain and application layer enables you to write integration tests for them without the need of having the domain and application layer present.

+For example, when you have an API client that communicates with a newsletter provider.
+Because the implementation is separated, tests can be written to test only the communication with the external provider without having to run the code in the domain and application layer.

 #### Framework integrating code

 Framework integrating code van also be found in the infrastructure layer.
 Most of these classes help with handling client requests and rendering templates.
-But also the implementation of the repositories using the ORM libraries that the framework supplies can be found in the infrastructure layer.
-Below is an example of a list of classes from frameworks that you will find in the infrastructure layer.
+But also the implementation of repositories that are using the ORM library that is supplied by the framework can be found in the infrastructure layer.
+Below is an example of a list of classes from frameworks that you will most likely find in the infrastructure layer.

 - Controllers
 - Repository Implementations (ORM)